AndCake/micro-plugin-lsp/README.md

 ```
 {
-	"lsp.server": "python=pyls,go=gopls,typescript=deno lsp={\"importMap\": \"./import_map.json\"}"
+	"lsp.server": "python=pyls,go=gopls,typescript=deno lsp={\"importMap\": \"./import_map.json\"}",
+	"lsp.formatOnSave": true
 }
 ```

-The format for the value is a comma-separated list for each file type you want to boot up a language server:
+The format for the `lsp.server` value is a comma-separated list for each file type you want to boot up a language server:

 ```
 <file type>=<executable with arguments where necessary>[=<initialization options passed to language server>][,...]